elizabeth-poggie/elizabeth-poggie/_content/notes/23-user-interfaces.md

 # Cooking with WordPress

 - Login to your control panel by clicking the login link from the client area 840.
-- Enter Softaculous Apps Installer from the control panel.
+- Enter "Softaculous Apps Installer" from the control panel.
 - Click WordPress.
 - Click Install Now.
 - Fill in the settings on the page.